-- The Native American Rights Fund includes information on ICWA on its website. - The National Indian Law Library has a "Research Guides" section that includes information on Indian Child Welfare on its website. - The "Indian Child Welfare Act" section of the National Child Welfare Resource Center for Tribes website. - The National Council of Juvenile & Family Court Judges website includes information on ICWA.
+- The National Indian Child Welfare Association website includes a section "About ICWA" and resources "For Families & Service Providers" on its website. - The Native American Rights Fund includes information on ICWA on its website. - The National Indian Law Library has a "Research Guides" section that includes information on Indian Child Welfare on its website. - The "Indian Child Welfare Act" section of the National Child Welfare Resource Center for Tribes website. - The National Council of Juvenile & Family Court Judges website includes information on ICWA.